-59 60 primary teachers in my area of England during my research revealed disappointment at the lack of pedagogical knowledge, increasing their confidence and effectiveness.
-Changes to most of these secondary teachers' teaching methods were long term, as shown by a follow up survey carried out a year after the workshop (Lydon & King, 2009).
-I analysed the ESEU data collected from the primary trainee teachers' evaluation forms using thematic coding after the idea proposed by Braun and Clarke (2006).
+The primary Earth science workshops I taught were specifically designed to meet the needs of primary teachers with non-science backgrounds.
+Evaluation of the secondary ESEU workshop data by Lydon and King (2009) showed that this CPD gave teachers both subject content knowledge and pedagogical knowledge, increasing their confidence and effectiveness.
+Changes to most of these secondary teachers' teaching methods were long term, as shown by a followup survey carried out a year after the workshop (Lydon and King, 2009).
+I analysed the ESEU data collected from the primary trainee teachers' evaluation forms, using thematic coding after the idea proposed by Braun and Clarke (2006).
 The themes identified were the participants' reactions, their learning and the proposed use of the new skills and knowledge gained from the CPD activities (Guskey, 2000).
 The themes related well to Guskey's (2000) proposals of evaluating levels of CPD outcomes, which are described later.